notator/AssistantPerformer/lib/Github_README.txt

  *      5. the functions to14Bit(value) and from14Bit(data1, data2).
 For dealing with PITCH_WHEEL
  *         events.
  *
- *  MIDI_API.moment -- defined in lib/Moment.js
+ *  MIDILib.moment -- defined in lib/Moment.js
  *  Moment
  *      A Moment contains Events, all of which have the same timestamp.
  *
- *  MIDI_API.track -- defined in lib/Track.js
+ *  MIDILib.track -- defined in lib/Track.js
  *  Track
  *      A Track contains Moments, whose timestamps are in ascending order.
  *
- *  MIDI_API.sequence -- defined in lib/Sequence.js
+ *  MIDILib.sequence -- defined in lib/Sequence.js
  *  Sequence
  *      A Sequence contains parallel Tracks all starting at the same timestamp.
  *
- *  MIDI_API.standardMIDIFile -- defined in lib/StandardMIDIFile.js
+ *  MIDILib.standardMIDIFile -- defined in lib/StandardMIDIFile.js
  *  Conversion Functions:
  *      Convert an in-memory Sequence to a Standard MIDI File:
  *          smf = sequenceToSMF(sequence)